Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Method

+We excluded theses, preprints, technical reports, white papers, editorials, letters, and posters because they often lack formal peer review and therefore vary in quality.
+Although review articles typically do not present original empirical data, we included them in the search to mitigate the risk of missing a review with a similar scope to this work.
+No date range was applied in order to capture niche evidence and to trace historical trajectories and concept evolution.

-In total, N=728 articles were recorded.
-For each phase, the records were merged and duplicates were automatically removed using the tool bibtex-tidy \cite{West2025}.
-This resulted in a total of 530 articles.
-Duplicates between the phases were not yet removed because some phases were conducted in parallel.
+In total, N = 728 articles were recorded.
+For each phase, records were merged and duplicates were automatically removed using the tool bibtex-tidy \cite{West2025}, resulting in 530 articles.
+Duplicates between phases were not removed at this stage because some phases were conducted in parallel.
+For the screening step, we established a fixed set of rules to select appropriate articles.
+These rules were derived from the goal of documenting the current empirical work on how human autonomy and agency are fostered in HRI.
+We explicitly focus on autonomous robots that do not require human control to capture cases in which robots might be perceived as colleagues or companions rather than as mere sophisticated tools:

-For the screening step, a fixed set of rules was established to select appropriate articles.
-These rules are derived from the goal of creating a status quo of current empirical work on how human autonomy and agency are fostered in HRI.
-We explicitly focus on autonomous robots that do not need human control to capture those cases in which robots might be perceived as colleagues or companions and not as mere sophisticated tools: \begin{itemize} \item Accept: \begin{itemize} \item Covers perceived autonomy or agency of a human in the context of HRI \item Robot or cobot refers to a singular entity potentially able to operate without being attached to a human body and without the need to be controlled by a human operator \item Human autonomy or agency is measured after or during interaction with the robot or cobot \item Work is based on empirical data \end{itemize} \item Reject: \begin{itemize} \item Autonomy refers to the robot or the cobot \item Covers perceived autonomy or agency of the robot or cobot and not the human \item Robots or Cobots refer to digital assistants without a physical body (virtual robots or fictive scenarios are accepted) \item The robot or Cobot cannot potentially operate without being attached to a human's body or without being controlled by a human operator \item Human autonomy or agency is only used as a design guideline or is not measured after interaction \item The work is purely theoretical and does not rely on empirical data \end{itemize} \end{itemize}
+\begin{itemize} \item Accept: \begin{itemize} \item Addresses human autonomy or agency of a human in the context of HRI \item The robot or cobot refers to a singular entity capable of operating without being attached to a human body and without requiring control by a human operator \item Human autonomy or agency is measured after, during or for an imagined interaction with the robot or cobot \item The work is based on empirical data (e.g., interviews or video recordings, survey data, ...) \end{itemize} \item Reject: \begin{itemize} \item Autonomy refers to the robot or the cobot \item Addresses perceived autonomy or agency of the robot or cobot and not the human \item Robots or cobots refer to digital assistants without a depictable physical body (virtual robots or fictive scenarios are accepted) \item The robot or cobot cannot potentially operate without being attached to a human's body or without being controlled by a human operator \item Human autonomy or agency is only used as a design guideline or is not measured after interaction \item The work is purely theoretical and does not rely on empirical data \end{itemize} \end{itemize}